gomyway1216/HealthChecker/README.md

 Purpose and fixes
 --------------

-#This app was build for learning purpose so there could be further improvement.
+This app was build for learning purpose so there could be further improvement. <br />
-#This works for English and Portuguese.
+This works for English and Portuguese. <br />
-There are some issues in use of text to speech and speech to text.
+There are some issues in use of text to speech and speech to text.  <br />
-I contained many hard coded sleep to prevent several TTS and STT from overlapping.
+I contained many hard coded sleep to prevent several TTS and STT from overlapping.  <br />
-There should be some fixes to them.
+There should be some fixes to them. <br />
-I also prepared setting activity that can contain more settings.
+I also prepared setting activity that can contain more settings. <br />
-To make this app work for other language, modify the hard corded part.
+To make this app work for other language, modify the hard corded part. <br />
 Styling should be done.
+I didn't delete some files that might be useful in the future for learning purpose. <br />

 Achievement
 ---------------